-- In 2020 approval was given to draw down S106 funds to undertake a undertake a district wide Housing Needs Assessment that considers current and future housing need in the Borough, different types of affordable housing tenures required and the economic needs/income levels the tenures should meet in the Borough of Fylde over the next five years. - 2.
-The purpose of the survey is to provide a key piece of evidence base to support the Council in driving the delivery of affordable housing of appropriate types in different parts of the Borough and ensuring that needs of particular groups are met. - 3.
+In 2020 approval was given to draw down S106 funds to undertake a undertake a district wide Housing Needs Assessment that considers current and future housing need in the Borough, the different types of affordable housing tenures required and the economic needs/income levels the tenures should meet in the Borough of Fylde over the next five years.

+- 2. The purpose of the survey is to provide a key piece of evidence base to support the Council in driving the delivery of affordable housing of appropriate types in different parts of the Borough and ensuring that the needs of particular groups are met. - 3.
 The formal procurement exercise was delayed due to the Covid pandemic and completed in August 2021.
 The successful Contractors were Justin Gardner Consulting (JGC) in partnership with CNB Housing Insights. - 4.
-JGC are an independent consultancy providing specialist research studies to public sector clients with a track record of preparing housing needs studies, including Strategic Housing Market Assessments (using both primary and secondary data models); Housing Needs Studies/Surveys (district-wide and local) including parish and neighbourhood level studies; Housing requirements (demographic analysis) - including fully interactive models to allow a range of scenarios for growth to be developed; and Stakeholder/community consultation.

-- 5. CNB focus on local housing needs assessments, working closely with parish councils and neighbourhood planning groups to deliver reliable evidence bases for neighbourhood planning.
+JGC are an independent consultancy providing specialist research studies to public sector clients with a track record of preparing housing needs studies, including Strategic Housing Market Assessments (using both primary and secondary data models); Housing Needs Studies/Surveys (district-wide and local) including parish and neighbourhood level studies; Housing requirements (demographic analysis) including fully interactive models to allow a range of scenarios for growth to be developed; and Stakeholder/community consultation. - 5.
+CNB focus on local housing needs assessments, working closely with parish councils and neighbourhood planning groups to deliver reliable evidence bases for neighbourhood planning.
 They have undertaken many assignments for community land trusts providing evidence of need for housebuilding for business planning and to support planning applications.
-They have been involved in major studies involving household surveys for local authorities who appreciate the value of the fine grained information that can only be achieved using a properly designed household survey. - 6.
-The survey ran from the 17th January 2022 and closed on the 13th February 2022.
-A total of 12,193 survey forms were sent out to a sample of households selected in the urban areas and a 100% sample in rural locations.
-Households were given the option of completing the form on line or via paper.
+They have been involved in major studies involving household surveys for local authorities who appreciate the value of the fine-grained information that can only be achieved using a properly designed household survey.